NanoComp/meep/doc/docs/FAQ.md

 ### Where can I install Meep?

-Meep runs on any Unix-like operating system, such as Linux and macOS, from notebooks to desktops to supercomputers.
-[Conda packages](Installation/#conda-packages) are available for Linux and macOS.
-Meep can also be installed on Windows using the open-source [Cygwin](https://en.wikipedia.org/wiki/Cygwin) Unix-compatibility environment.
-See [Installation](Installation) for details.

-Installing Meep from source code requires some understanding of Unix, especially to install the various prerequisites.
-Installation shell scripts are available for [Ubuntu 16.04](http://ab-initio.mit.edu/~oskooi/meep_discuss/build_meep_python_mpi.sh) and [macOS Sierra](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).
+Meep runs on any Unix-like operating system, such as Linux, macOS, and FreeBSD, from notebooks to desktops to supercomputers.
+[Conda packages](Installation/#conda-packages) of the latest released version are available for Linux and macOS.
+There are also Conda packages of [nightly development builds](Installation/#nightly-builds) which can be used to experiment with new features.
+Installing Meep from the source code requires some understanding of Unix, especially to install the various dependencies.
+Installation shell scripts are available for [Ubuntu 16.04 and 18.04](Build_From_Source/#building-from-source) and [macOS Sierra](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05811.html).

+### Can I install Meep on Windows machines?

+Yes.
+For Windows 10, you can install the [Ubuntu terminal](https://www.microsoft.com/en-us/p/ubuntu/9nblggh4msv6) as an app and then follow the instructions for [Ubuntu 16.04](Build_From_Source/#building-from-source).
+For Windows 8 and older versions, you can use the free Unix-compatibility environment [Cygwin](http://www.cygwin.org/) following these [instructions](http://novelresearch.weebly.com/installing-meep-in-windows-8-via-cygwin.html).

 ### Guile is installed, but configure complains that it can't find `guile`